Structural constraints to compare phenomenal experience: The partial ordered experiential structure

 \begin{prop} $f_{j}(G_{1}\oslash^{1}\cdots\oslash^{d-1}G_{d})\geq G_{1}\oslash^{1}\cdots\oslash^{d-1}G_{d}$. \end{prop}

-These mappings $f_{j}$ are also order-preserving, i.e. if a multilayer interacting is less complex than another, such order is preserved after applying any $f_{j}$ to both multilayers.
+These mappings $f_{j}$ are also order-preserving, i.e. if a multilayer interaction has fewer aspects in actuality than another, such order is preserved after applying any $f_{j}$ to both multilayers.
 For example, for $G\otimes H \otimes K \leq G\odot H \otimes K$ we have for $j=1,2$.

-With this mathematical structure, let's assume all experiences start in a first-time point from which they are disentangled or in the parallel configuration, i.e. they operate using the $\otimes$ operation, as shown in example \ref{example2}.
+With this mathematical structure, let's assume a group of experiences starts at a first-time point from which they are disentangled, in potentiality and parallel configuration, i.e. they operate using $\otimes$.
 Then, experiential layers can start to be combined via applications of $f_{j}$.
-This process generates an increasing flow, from lower to upper configurations.
+This process generates an increasing flow from lower to upper configurations.
 The next example illustrates how $f$ works for longer chains and how they describe a \emph{flow} and potential trajectories on the poset of experiences $\mathcal{G}^{\otimes C}$.

 \begin{example} Given three multilayers $G$, $H$ and $K$ and all the possible ways of interacting using $\odot$ and $\otimes$, we obtained the next possible flow of experiences: {

 } \end{example}